gitAdrianK/SwitchBlocks/README.md

 ## Countdown Blocks
 Switches its state when touching a lever, automatically switches back after a set amount of time.

+## Group Blocks
+Switches once a player has left the platform, consists of 4 colours which if next to eachother on the hitbox file group together as long as they are of the same colour.

+[WIP] Allowing the platforms to also switch after a duration has passed.

 ## Jump Blocks
 Switches its state when the player jumps.